kubestash/docs/docs/guides/kubedump/clusterResourcesBackup/index.md

 namespace/demo-b created
 ```

-> Note: YAML files used in this tutorial are stored [here](https://github.com/kubestash/docs/tree/{{< param "info.version" >}}/docs/guides/kubedump/clusterResourcesBackup/examples).

----

-## Create Resources

-We need to create some resources both namespace scoped and cluster scoped for demonstrating our backup and restore process.
+We need to create some resources both namespace scoped and cluster scoped to demonstrate our backup and restore process.
 For simplification we will be using two `labels` to demonstarte separation of the resources.

 ---